Vigneshnalla/notes/jenkins.md

 However, matrix-based security only provides limited filtering and isn’t ideal for managing access per project.
 To address this, you can install the **Role-Based Authorization Strategy** plugin.

-## Setting Up Role-Based Authorization After Adding Role-Based Authorization Strategy
+## Setting Up Role-Based Authorization After Adding Role-Based Authorization Strategy Plugin
 1. **Install the Role-Based Authorization Strategy Plugin**:
    - This plugin adds new options in **Configure Global Security** to assign roles based on user access needs.